UI/UX | Web & Mobile

 Overview

-The project was to overhaul and rebuild from scratch an EV charging SaaS product for Vancouver-based company Electrum Charging Solutions.
-The product aimed to satisfy the unique needs of different archetypes of customers.
-Such needs included monitoring EV charging stations in a commercial or residential building, reading charging statistics, and paying for a charging session, among others.
+The project involved overhauling and rebuilding from the ground up an EV charging SaaS product for Vancouver-based Electrum Charging Solutions.
+The goal was to meet the distinct needs of multiple customer archetypes, including monitoring EV charging stations in commercial or residential buildings, reviewing charging statistics, and paying for charging sessions.

 My Role

-In this project, I led the UX design and the UI design from start to finish, collaborating with a small cross-functional team of project managers, designers, and developers.
-I spearheaded the adoption of the Object-Oriented User Experience (OOUX) framework, the creation of the design system, and the execution of the final design deliverables.
+I led UX and UI design end-to-end, collaborating closely with a small cross-functional team of project managers, designers, and developers.
+I spearheaded the adoption of the Object-Oriented User Experience (OOUX) framework, developed the design system, and delivered the final design assets.

 Problems

-The previous system had several problems.
-We prioritized three of the most pressing to tackle in the initial phase of the project.
+The previous system faced several challenges.
+We prioritized three of the most critical for the initial project phase.

-No scalability: The old product was built perhaps too hastily to satisfy the specific needs of the early adopters.
-As EV technologies and trends continuously evolved, newly identified key features were nearly impossible to implement on the existing architecture.
-As the company continued to grow and expand its customer base, such a system was simply unscalable.
+1. Lack of scalability: The original product was built quickly to meet the needs of early adopters.
+As EV technologies and market trends evolved, adding new key features proved nearly impossible within the existing architecture.
+With the company’s customer base continuing to grow, the system could no longer support its expansion.

 Challenges

-To address the aforementioned problems, it required us to rebuild the product from the ground up, as very little of the old system was salvageable.
-I knew I wanted to put proper emphasis on the UX process in this redesign.
-However, a major challenge I faced was the severe lack of time and resources, as the business was pressured by the growing dissatisfaction with the old product among some of the company’s largest clients.
-It meant I had to be adaptive, stay efficient, and embrace compromises.
+Addressing these problems required a complete rebuild of the product, as little of the old system was salvageable.
+I was determined to place proper emphasis on the UX process in the redesign.
+However, time and resources were severely limited, with growing dissatisfaction among some of the company’s largest clients adding pressure.
+This meant I had to stay adaptive, work efficiently, and embrace strategic compromises.

 Process